-Sydney is busting at the seams with great art – from major institutions like the Art Gallery of NSW and the Museum of Contemporary Art, to incredible privately-owned but publically accessible (and free!) galleries like White Rabbit and Sherman Contemporary Art Foundation, and right down to a thriving scene of independent and artist-run initiatives.
-Below are some of our favourites.
+Sydney's art scene is legendary, busting at the seams with great galleries – from major institutions like the Art Gallery of NSW and the Museum of Contemporary Art, to incredible privately-owned but publicly accessible (and free!) galleries like White Rabbit, and right down to a thriving scene of independent and artist-run initiatives.

 But where should you start?
 We've picked ten of our favourites from across the full spectrum, showing everything from cutting edge contemporary art to blockbuster exhibitions of the classics.

 What should you see at these galleries?
 Here are the best art exhibitions in Sydney this month.

 Sydney's best galleries

 This non profit arts organisation and gallery holds exhibitions, performances, and public programs with local and international Asian and Australian artists.

 Established in 1871, the Art Gallery of New South Wales is the leading museum of art in New South Wales and Sydney, and one of Australia's foremost cultural institutions.
 It holds significant collections of Australian, European and Asian art, and presents nearly 40 exhibitions annually.

 Artspace moved in way back in 1992 and quickly established the Gunnery as a hotspot of Sydney’s contemporary art scene.
 Its annual program includes exhibitions, artist residencies, talks and symposiums, and the publication of artist monographs.